Overview

 Applicants educated in Canada

-All applicants must demonstrate English language proficiency and meet the following requirements or equivalents.
+Applicants must demonstrate English language proficiency and completion of the following courses or equivalents:

-• at least 50% in Math 30-1 or Math 30-2 AND
+• at least 50% in Math 30-1 or Math 30-2, and

 • at least 50% in English Language Arts 30-1, or at least 60% in English Language Arts 30-2.